 Welcome to the website of The National History Bowl, a history quiz competition for teams of students throughout the USA!
-Founded in 2010, The National History Bowl is gearing up for its third school year of qualifying tournaments, leading to the National Championships in Washington, DC and Arlington, VA in the spring of 2013.
-This year, we are expanding our middle school division, adding many regional tournaments, introducing new features to our National Championships, and lots more.
+Founded in 2010, The National History Bowl is looking forward to its fourth school year of qualifying tournaments, leading to the National Championships in Washington, DC and Arlington, VA in April 2014.
+This year, we are adding many new tournaments, introducing an all-US History Bee (in addition to the National History Bee), and lots more.
 Please explore our website and learn how you and your school or homeschool association can form a team (or teams) to take part in our tournaments.
-Good luck in the 2012-2013 school year, and feel free to contact us if you have any questions!
+Good luck in the 2013-2014 school year!

 - David Madden, Founder and Executive Director, The National History Bowl, email@example.com

 Bellarmine College Preparatory (High School Varsity – San Jose, CA)